Drumich/EDIBO/SQL/readme.md

 use databasename; - switches to database
 show tables; - shows tables
 describe tablename; - shows details about this table
 ALTER TABLE ediboKG ADD age INT NOT NULL; - add a column to a table
-INSERT INTO ediboKG VALUES ("K", "G");
+INSERT INTO ediboKG(name , lastname , age) VALUES ("Kriss", "G" , 69);